 There is an old adage: It is time in the market that makes you money, not timing the market.
 This is particularly relevant in the case of 401(k) and IRA accounts.
-If you are five or more years away from retirement, you can afford to have a higher allocation to stocks than bonds, and quite frankly, you should.
+If you are five or more years away from retirement, we believe you can afford to have a higher allocation to stocks than bonds, and our advice is that you should.
 One way to take advantage of the current bear market is to dollar cost average by adding more equities in your 401(k)s with every paycheck or to your IRAs annually.
 If you choose this option, be sure to set up a dividend reinvestment plan.
 If the markets continue to get cheaper, at least you are adding additional shares at lower prices.
 Eventually, when the markets turn around, you will have added to your equity holdings during a tough bear market.

 Diversification May Work Better Next Year

 This is the first year in three decades where diversification did not work.
 You lost less money in the S&P 500 ETF than in a 60/40 balanced account comprising stocks and bonds.
 Bonds normally act as an effective hedge against a weak stock market or financial crisis; however, in 2022, bonds were hurt by rising interest rates.